GPS-GmbH/docs/user/settings/import-certificate.md

 **Advantages:**

 * Quickly done.
-* No need to import the GPS Root Certificate
+* No need to import the GPS Root Certificate.

 **Disadvantages:**